dointhedev/Trivia-Game-Boostrap-JQuery-Game/README.md

 1. Guess wrong and something esle will happen.
 1. I believe they are 8 questions in total.

-Can you event wait for it!
+Can you even wait for it!
 #### YAY!!!!